The Mole (Australian TV series) season 3: Episode 5

 Murder Game: After being chosen as the group's most observant player, Alaina was isolated from the other seven players, who were treated to a ride on a fancy cruiser for a day of rest and relaxation, and a black-tie dinner.
 The host informed them at that dinner that one of them was to be the victim of a faux murder later in the evening, and one of the others was to commit the deed.
 The roles were selected at random.
 Alaina's task would be to figure out who the murderer was.
 She got some training from a detective.
 If she was successful, she'd win a free pass through to the next episode, and if she was not, the group would win $5,000.
 The victim ended up being Ann-Maree, who was placed in a realistic-looking crime scene in the boat's engine room.
 One at a time, the other six all went down to the room and came back up, with the murderer "killing" Ann-Maree when he went down - only the murderer himself knew his role, and the other six thus thought that this was the perfect crime.
 When Alaina was brought on board the next morning, she was permitted ten questions to any of the other six players.
 The murderer was permitted to lie, but the innocent players all had to tell the truth.
 After asking six questions and making no progress, Alaina offered to toss a coin for the free pass if the murderer would give himself up.
 In her last question, when she asked this of Bob, he replied, "No, I want the money," which indicated that he had the power to make that decision.
-An innocent player wouldn't be allowed to make this choice, since he couldn't lie and say he was the murderer.
+An innocent player would be unallowed to make this choice, since he could not lie and say he was the murderer.
 Thus, Alaina knew Bob was the murderer, won a free pass and denied the group any money.

 Bungee Jumping: The eight players were given the opportunity to bungee jump off a tall crane.
 Each one of them that jumped would win $500 for the kitty, and if all of them jumped, the prize would be doubled, for a potential total of $8,000.
 The men all jumped, but of the women, only Alaina would go through with it, meaning only $3,000 was won.